 As a senior consultant, he has hands-on experience in conducting highly complex workplace investigations including PID.
 He has a passion for working with people e.g. leadership development, coaching, mentoring, training, facilitation and building high performing teams.
 James’ public sector experience includes working with the National Disability Insurance Agency as the SES Legal Manager.
 As a Branch Manager, he managed a very large team of lawyers and assisted in developing legislation for NDIS and other significant Government initiatives e.g. the Gambling Reforms and Stronger Futures.

 James offers to our clients a very broad range of assistance.
 He is a highly experienced lawyer, operational manager and workplace investigator who can produce clearly worded and conclusive reports, deliver or facilitate training about the Commonwealth legal framework, as well as deliver training to achieve high-performing teams.
-James is an experienced mentor and trained coach through the Institute of Executive Coaching and Leadership.
+James is an experienced mentor and qualified coach through the Institute of Executive Coaching and Leadership.

 Jane Diedricks provides clients of JBC a highly valuable combination of strong technical legal skills, operational management experience and human resources and workplace relations expertise in both the private and public sectors.